 Update September 2017.
 CONAF sites are now booked.
 No accommodation this season at Campamento Torres

-We probably should be booking by jumping from one provider to another as we progress around the circuit in the required anti-clockwise direction.
+If trying to book logically, one should probably be booking by jumping from one provider to another as you progress around the circuit in the required anti-clockwise direction.
 In doing, we will have locked in the date of the preceding camp before making the next booking.
 This means jumping from site to site.
-In reality we will grab the paid sites as soon as they become available and follow up on the free sites right on the 180 day limit.
+In reality, as the season has not yet commenced, we will grab the paid sites as soon as they become available and follow up on the free sites right on the 180 day limit.

 All a bit of a shambles if you ask me?
 Then travelling into out of the way places always has its intricacies!